Sublime was everywhere in the late 1990s.

 And they even managed to slowly grow and evolve.
 What’s really interesting is that their latest album, 2019’s Local Motion, is quite popular among their original fans.
 And you can’t say that about many rock bands.

 Of course, there’s no way to avoid mentioning the legends themselves: the Red hot Chili Peppers.
 The 1980s were a decade of “extremes” in some way.

 But the problem is that many bands and music fans fell into these “molds” and listened to the same stuff over and over again.
-The Red Hot Chili Peppers broke out of the genre boundaries of both hard rock and funk.
+But there was no band like Red Hot Chili Peppers.
+They broke out of the genre boundaries of both hard rock and funk.